AbhirajkarBajpai/Tracking_Dapp/README.md

    ```bash
    npm start
    ```
-3. Connect Metamask to the Rinkeby test network.
+3. Connect Metamask to the Seoplia test network.

 4. Interact with the application through your browser.

+## Contribution
+Contributions are welcome!
+Please fork the repository and create a pull request with your proposed changes.